KyanCheung/cuda-generalised-littlewood/README.md

 I stumbled upon the diagram that he made, and decided to try and optimise the creation process.
 As finding a single polynomial's roots is computationally inexpensive, one can easily have a GPU calculate the roots of thousands of polynomials, at the same time, in milliseconds.
 As a result, I wrote a program using Numba and pyCUDA to heavily parallelise the root-finding workload, reducing the time to find the roots down to around 40 seconds.

-I also decided to extend the idea of Littlewood polynomials to *Generalised Littlewood Polynomials*, monic polynomials whose coefficients are in the set $\{a, 1\}$ for some parameter $a$.
+I also decided to extend the idea of Littlewood polynomials to *Generalised Littlewood Polynomials*, monic polynomials whose coefficients are either $a$ for some parameter $a$, or $1$.
 This program is able to generate similar diagrams for Generalised Littlewood polynomials, by varying the parameter `a`.
 By doing so, I hope to better understand the properties of the roots of the Generalised Littlewood Polynomials.